 Wheatland School District has made a commitment to "intervene early to prevent problems, especially in reading fluency and comprehension."
 An important component to reading fluency and comprehension is to encourage and promote a variety of reading for all students.
-All 1st - 8th grade students will be given the opportunity to participate in the Accelerated Reader Program which will promote this variety of reading.
+All 1st - 8th grade students will participate in the Accelerated Reader Program which will promote development of reading.
 This computerized reading program will encourage students to participate in a nightly motivational reading program to increase reading achievement, fluency and comprehension.
 Library books can be checked out regularly.